 - A. The Administrative Hearing Commission processes all due process complaints handling all issues after the filing of the complaint to the final decision.
-A complaint shall be assigned to a Commissioner who has had at least 10 hours of training in special education matters.
-The provisions of chapters 536 and 621, RSMo and the procedural rules adopted by the Administrative Hearing Commission shall be followed unless they conflict with the federal regulations or state statutes implementing the Individuals with Disabilities Education Act. - B. Hearing Rights: Any party to a hearing has the right to: - be accompanied and advised by counsel and by individuals with special knowledge or training with respect to the problems of students with disabilities; - 2) represent themselves or be represented by a licensed Missouri attorney; - 3) present evidence and confront, cross-examine, and compel the attendance of witnesses; - 4) prohibit the introduction of any evidence, including all evaluations and recommendations based on the offering party's evaluation at the hearing that has not been disclosed to that party at least five (5) business days before the hearing;
+A complaint shall be assigned to a Commissioner meets the training requirements of state law in regard to special education matters.
+The provisions of chapters 536 and 621, RSMo and the procedural rules adopted by the Administrative Hearing Commission shall be followed unless they conflict with the federal regulations or state statutes implementing the Individuals with Disabilities Education Act. - B. Hearing Rights: Any party to a hearing has the right to: - be accompanied and advised by counsel and by individuals with special knowledge or training with respect to the problems of students with disabilities: - 2) represent themselves or be represented by a licensed Missouri attorney; - 3) present evidence and confront, cross-examine, and compel the attendance of witnesses; - 4) prohibit the introduction of any evidence, including all evaluations and recommendations based on the offering party's evaluation at the hearing that has not been disclosed to that party at least five (5) business days before the hearing;